A malfunctioning laundry drain or a washing machine overflow is something many homeowners have likely faced.

 1. Replacing The Pipes

 One of the best ways to deal with malfunctioning washing machine drains is to prevent items from causing blockages.
-Or you can replace your laundry drains with new ones.
-Older buildings often have outdated pipes unsuitable for handling the modern water load.
+You can also replace your laundry drains with new ones.
+Older buildings often have outdated pipes that are unsuitable for handling modern water loads.

-You should consult a professional plumber whenever you think of replacing the pipe or even replacing your aging discharge hose.
+You should consult a professional plumber whenever you consider replacing the pipe or your aging discharge hose.
 They are best suited to tell you what problems are in the pipes.
-If there are major problems, the plumbers might need to look behind the walls and find ways to replace the pipes.
+If there are significant problems, the plumbers might need to look behind the walls and find ways to replace the pipes.

-Calling a plumber to help you is indeed an expensive affair.
+Calling a plumber to help you is indeed expensive.
 But once you finish it, the problem will not crop up anytime soon.

 2. Changing The Washing Machine

-When compared to new models, old models often release more water.
+Old models often release more water than new models.
 When the pipes cannot handle this heavy water flow, there’s always a chance of backflow.

 Don’t worry; there is a way out of this problem!
-Change your old washing machine and get your hands on a new, more efficient one.
-High-end machines are not only efficient in preventing backflow, but they also prevent water wastage.
+Change your old washing machine for a new, more efficient one.
+High-end machines are not only efficient in preventing backflow but also prevent water wastage.

 Although it might seem a hefty investment initially, you can conserve money and water in the long run.